 possible way.
 Gothic is hardly worth listening to and possesses many shortcomings, compared to its predecessor.

-in the mix, by far.
+high in the mix, by far.
 The drums are really inconsequential, similar to the previous album in presentation.
-However, the major
+However, the

-problem with the sound is how weak and low the guitars are.
-They still sound somewhat rough and unpolished; however, they
+major problem with the sound is how weak and low the guitars are.
+They still sound somewhat rough and unpolished; however,

-come across as very thin and quiet.
-The crushing force present on Lost Paradise is completely gone, even during parts
+they come across as very thin and quiet.
+The crushing force present on Lost Paradise is completely gone, even during

-that clearly need it.
-Of course, due to the shift in songwriting, one would expect some kind of changes to accentuate that,
+parts that clearly need it.
+Of course, due to the shift in songwriting, one would expect some kind of changes to accentuate

-times, one can hear traces of goth rock, especially on "Shattered".
-The Death Metal parts that made up a solid part of the
+At times, one can hear traces of goth rock, especially on "Shattered".
+The death metal parts that made up a solid part of

 record, with bits of Celtic Frost thrown in.
 There is still some decent doom riffs, but many are spoiled by the weak production